wp-plugins/wordpress-bootstrap-css/readme.txt

 Tags: CSS, Twitter Bootstrap, normalize, reset, YUI Requires at least: 3.2.0
 Tested up to: 3.2.1
-Stable tag: 0.5
+Stable tag: 0.6

-Wordpress Bootstrap CSS lets you include Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.
+With Wordpress Bootstrap CSS you can quickly include the latest Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.

 == Description ==

-Since Twitter Bootstrap was released we, at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting"), wanted a way to consistenly link the bootstrap CSS to the very beginning of the *head* section on all web pages, regardless of the Wordpress Theme.
+We love Twitter Bootstrap and at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting"), we wanted a way to consistenly link the latest bootstrap CSS to the beginning of the *head* section on all web pages, regardless of the Wordpress Theme.

-With this Twitter Bootstrap CSS Wordpress plugin, you can now achieve this with ANY Wordpress Theme without touching your Wordpress Theme files and NO programming ability needed.
+Now you can!
+It works with *any* Wordpress Theme without editing Theme files and NO programming ability needed.

+You can add Twitter Bootstrap CSS and any/all of the Javascript libraries.

+** Why use Twitter Bootstrap? **
 It's good practice to have a core, underlying CSS definition so that your website appears and acts consistently across all browsers as far as possible.